m11ak556/Car-gear-website-PET-/README.md

 # Car-gear-website-PET-

-This project had to be opend with the Internet connection as the bootstrap is loaded via CDN. ✨
+This project has to be opened with the Internet connection on as the bootstrap is loaded via CDN. ✨